YourOnly-One/content/content/way/en-ph/blog/posts/2020/20200404-three-days-three-nights.md

 +++
-title = "Three Days and Three Nights in the Heart of the Earth" description = "Was Yahushua / Jesus literally 3 Days and 3 Nights in the Heart of the Earth?"  # For Schema.org; OpenGraph; Twitter Cards
+title = "Three days and three nights in the heart of the earth" description = "Was Yahushua / Jesus literally 3 Days and 3 Nights in the Heart of the Earth?"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2020-04-04T21:59:01+08:00                          # manually adjust to local timezone